AlibabaCloudDocs/ros/cn.zh-CN/资源类型/KAFKA/ALIYUN::KAFKA::Instance.md

 ```
 {
   "ROSTemplateFormatVersion": "2015-09-01",
   "Parameters": {
     "DeployType": {
       "Type": "Number",
       "Description": "The deployment mode of the Message Queue for Apache Kafka instance.
 Valid values: \n  4: Instance of the public type \n  5: Instance of the VPC type",
       "AllowedValues": [
         4,
         5
       ]
     },
     "DiskType": {
       "Type": "String",
       "Description": "The type of the disk to be configured for the Message Queue for Apache Kafka instance.
 Valid values: \n0: Ultra disk \n1: SSD",
       "AllowedValues": [
         "0",
         "1"
       ]
     },
     "DeployOption": {
       "Type": "Json",
       "Description": "If you want to deploy instance after create at once, the VSwitchId and DeployModule parameters is required"
     },
     "EipMax": {
       "Type": "Number",
       "Description": "The public traffic to be configured for the Message Queue for Apache Kafka instance. \nThis parameter must be specified when the DeployType parameter is set to 4."
     },
     "SpecType": {
       "Type": "String",
       "Description": "The edition of the Message Queue for Apache Kafka instance.
 Valid values: \nprofessional: Professional Edition \nnormal: Normal version",
       "AllowedValues": [
         "normal",
         "professional",
         "professionalForHighRead"
       ]
     },
     "IoMax": {
       "Type": "Number",
       "Description": "The peak traffic to be configured for the Message Queue for Apache Kafka instance. \nFor more information about the value range, see Billing."
     },
     "IoMaxSpec": {
       "Type": "String",
       "Description": "Flow specification (recommended) \nThe IoMax and IoMaxSpec must be optional. \nWhen filling in at the same time, subject to IoMaxSpec. \nIt is recommended that you only fill in the flow specification \n"
     },
     "DiskSize": {
       "Type": "Number",
       "Description": "The size of the disk to be configured for the Message Queue for Apache Kafka instance."
     },
     "TopicQuota": {
       "Type": "Number",
       "Description": "The number of topics to be configured for the Message Queue for Apache Kafka instance. \nThe default value of this parameter varies with different peak traffic values. \nAdditional fees are charged if the default values are exceeded.\n Different specifications have different default values, and extra fees are charged. \nFor more information, see Billing."
     },
     "PayType": {
       "Type": "String",
       "Description": "Pay by hour or month.",
       "AllowedValues": [
         "Hour",
         "Month"
       ],
       "Default": "Hour"
+    },
+    "Tags": {
+      "Type": "Json",
+      "Description": "Tags to attach to instance.
+Max support 20 tags to add during create instance.
+Each tag with two properties Key and Value, and Key is required.",
+      "MaxLength": 20
     }
   },
   "Resources": {
     "Instance": {
       "Type": "ALIYUN::KAFKA::Instance",
       "Properties": {
         "DeployType": {
           "Ref": "DeployType"
         },
         "DiskType": {
           "Ref": "DiskType"
         },
         "DeployOption": {
           "Ref": "DeployOption"
         },
         "EipMax": {
           "Ref": "EipMax"
         },
         "SpecType": {
           "Ref": "SpecType"
         },
         "IoMax": {
           "Ref": "IoMax"
         },
         "IoMaxSpec": {
           "Ref": "IoMaxSpec"
         },
         "DiskSize": {
           "Ref": "DiskSize"
         },
         "TopicQuota": {
           "Ref": "TopicQuota"
         },
         "PayType": {
           "Ref": "PayType"
+        },
+        "Tags": {
+          "Ref": "Tags"
         }
       }
     }
   },
   "Outputs": {
     "InstanceId": {
       "Description": "Id of the instance. ",
       "Value": {
         "Fn::GetAtt": [
           "Instance",
           "InstanceId"
         ]
       }
     },
     "OrderId": {
       "Description": "Id of the order. ",
       "Value": {
         "Fn::GetAtt": [
           "Instance",
           "OrderId"
+        ]
+      }
+    },
+    "Name": {
+      "Description": "Name of the instance.",
+      "Value": {
+        "Fn::GetAtt": [
+          "Instance",
+          "Name"
         ]
       }
     }
   }
 }
 ```